porterjamesj/website/content/blog/wedding-videobooth.md

 Eventually, we took a step back and realized we had been too focused on finding a software solution to the problem.
 Rather than forcing our our program to deal with the too-bright bulbs, we could just make them dimmer.
-The solution we eventually settled for doing this on was so dirt simple it seemed obvious in retrospect: cover them with socks!
+The solution we eventually settled for doing this on was dirt
+simple: cover the bulbs with socks!

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_socks_on_bulbs.mp4"></video>

 Much better!
-The light still shines through, but the socks make it dim enough that the algorithm doesn't get confused by the bulbs illuminating each other and their surroundings.
+The socks make the bulbs dim enough that they don't illuminate each other and their surroundings enough to confuse our algorithm.

-Unfortunately, this didn't solve all our problems, and we still needed to do a bit of adjustment to the algorithm.
+Unfortunately, this didn't solve all our problems.
 The color profiles of the bulbs didn't line up as neatly as we'd hoped with the RGB values the webcam measured.
-The simple strategy of identifying, e.g. the green bulb as the blob in which green was the most over-represented was pretty unreliable—sometimes the blue bulb actually had the highest over-representation of green.
+The simple strategy of identifying, e.g. the blob in which green was the most over-represented as the green bulb was pretty unreliable—sometimes the blue bulb actually had the highest over-representation of green.
 Similar problems happened with all three colors.

-What we ended up doing instead was manually measuring the typical range of color over-represetations in each bulb, and hard-coding these ranges into our system.
-So the algorithm for identifying, e.g. the green bulb now looked something more like:
+What we ended up doing instead was manually measuring the typical range over-represetations of each color in each bulb and hard-coding these ranges into our code.
+So the algorithm for identifying, e.g. the green bulb now looked like:

 1. Configure tracking.js to find white blobs.
 2. For each blob:
     1. Remove the white pixels and sum up the R, G, and B values.
-    2. Compute the over-representation of each color.
+    2. Compute the over-representation of each color (as described above in the initial algorithm).
     3. For each color, check if it's over-representation falls within the hard-coded typical range for the green bulb.
     4. If all colors are within those typical ranges, identify this